drsimpkins-teaching/cogs109/README.md

 # COGS109: Modeling and Data Analysis
 *UCSD Cognitive Science course : Modeling and Data Analysis*

 This course will be taught by [Alex Simpkins Ph.D.](mailto:a@robotics.radiantdolphinpress.com) in SS1 2023.

+The Teaching Assistant is [Sagarika Sardesai](mailto:ssardesai@ucsd.edu), who is as of 2023 a Masters Student at UCSD.

 The course web page is posted at the link below, and is the source of the most up to date syllabus/information/files, etc:

 [Course web site](http://casimpkinsjr.radiantdolphinpress.com/pages/cogs109_ss1_23)